Negation and partial axiomatizations of dependence and independence logic revisited: Axiomatizing negatable consequences in dependence and independence logic

-A key issue in the application of the extended system is the issue of computing the weak negation of formulas in $\mathsf{L}$, or, as the first step, deciding which formulas are negatable in $\mathsf{L}$.
-As we already remarked, even if we have established in \Cref{neg_charac_thm_ind} a characterization for negatable formulas, the latter problem is undecidable.
-Nevertheless, it is possible to identify some interesting classes of negatable formulas.
-This is what we will pursue in the next section.
+Let us stress here that the new rule $\cn\textsf{E}$ in the extended system is to be applied only to negatable formulas $\phi$, and the defining formula of $\cn\phi$ in the original language of the logic $\mathsf{L}$ has to be computed before applying the rule.
+Since the class of negatable formulas is undecidable (as discussed in Section 3) in the first place, the rule $\cn\textsf{E}$ is not entirely effective.
+Nevertheless, in the next section we will identify an interesting (decidable) class of negatable formulas in \Ind whose weak classical negations have uniform translations in \Ind.
+For this and possibly other interesting classes of negatable formulas the rule $\cn\textsf{E}$ is applicable effectively.

-Let us end this section by providing a translation of the weak negation $\cn\phi$ of every first-order formula in \Ind.
-The weak negation of any negatable formula in \Ind can be computed by going through the $\Sigma^1_1$-translation of the formula (i.e. applying \Cref{ind2sigma11}(ii) and (iv)), but since the $\Sigma^1_1$-translation creates a number of dummy symbols (see \cite{Van07dl} and \cite{Pietro_I/E}), this is not an efficient algorithm.
-We now give a direct translation of the weak negation of every first-order formula in \Ind.
+We now end this section by providing a uniform translation in \Ind for the weak classical negation $\cn\phi$ of every first-order formula $\phi$.
+The translation we give in the proposition below is much more efficient and succinct than the translation obtained by going back and forth through the lengthy $\Sigma^1_1$-translation of the formula (i.e. by applying \Cref{ind2sigma11}(ii)(iv), see \cite{Van07dl,Pietro_I/E} for details).